What the name "Alphabet" means for Google

 The alphabet goes from A to Z, making the name a sort of shorthand for all of the company's different pursuits.
 The story fits perfectly - and even offers the potential for a more interesting interpretation.

-A down-to-earth name - or is it?
+A down-to-earth name – or isn't it?

 What's so special about Google's decision to rename itself?
-With Alphabet, Google started out by just using an existing word for its new holding company.
+With Alphabet, Google started by just using an existing word for its new holding company.
 And not even a trendy or stylish one, but instead something old - practically an antique - from the world of linguistics.
 In contrast, "Google" is a made-up word derived from "Googol," meaning ten to the power of one hundred.
 "Google" could almost come from baby talk, and has a comical sound.
 It's the exact opposite sort of branding.

 ...But other companies are already called alphabet